Employee Onboarding: Maximize Success with Blended Learning

 New hires are expensive.
 Businesses know it.
 The process goes through several steps – search, screen, interview, select and onboarding.
 Not only is recruitment expensive but is also time-consuming.
 Already it takes a lot to find the right candidates.
 On the top, if onboarding isn’t done smoothly, employee engagement and ultimately retention are doomed.

 First impression counts.
 It’s as critical when onboarding as anywhere else.
-Lack of quality and clarity often leads to frustrating impression of your employer brand.
+Lack of quality and clarity often leads to the frustrating impression of your employer brand.
 New hires are confused about their roles and responsibilities.
 They aren’t confident in their position.
 Many employees report leaving or losing a job because of insufficient training.

-According to the SHRM Foundation¹, strategic onboarding helps employees adjust into the new roles they take.
+According to the SHRM Foundation¹, strategic onboarding helps employees adjust to the new roles they take.
 The majority of employees say they stay with a company longer if onboarding and training are organized and comprehensive.
 Moreover, how they facilitate their own transition upon joining the organization matters equally.

 However, often it’s not possible to pull employees off from work to provide them with the training.
 In such a scenario, combining offline and online learning can prove to be beneficial for both employer and employees.
-Blended learning, in other words, can successfully accommodate their learning needs at the time of onboarding as well as in future during their tenure with the company.
+Blended learning software, in other words, can successfully accommodate their learning needs at the time of onboarding as well as in future during their tenure with the company.

 Onboarding Using Blended Learning

 1. Balance Learning Needs with Time and Resources

 Blended learning is a way of delivering instruction through physical, face-to-face classroom methods combined with computer-mediated activities.
 In other words, it’s a combination of offline and online learning delivery methods.
 Online onboarding can solve many of training issues.